Emaar Developments: Dubai Creek Harbour

 Emaar Development has a joint development agreement for Dubai Creek Harbour with 50% of the economic benefits.

 It consists of 9 distinct districts and contains the site for the flagship Dubai Creek Tower, this 1,480-acre mixed-use development was announced in 2013.
-Upon completion, it will be home to a variety of residential, commercial, and leisure facilities.
-Dubai Creek Harbour is situation near to Ras Al Khor Wildlife Sanctuary and Downtown Dubai.
+Upon completion, it will be home to residential, commercial, and leisure facilities.

 The Dubai Creek Tower is scheduled to surpass the Burj Khalifa as the world's tallest building.
 It has been designed by architect Santiago Calatrava.

 Dubai Hills Estate

 Announced in 2013, this mixed-use development is the first stage in the construction of Mohammed bin Rashid City (MBR City).
 It will be a 'city within a city' that will spread over an area of 2,700 acres and will be home to several residential neighbourhoods, leisure facilities, and commercial properties – including the Dubai Hills Mall.
 Two Metro lines and three stations will serve the development when completed.
 Some of the development – predominately residential units – have already launched, and are set around an 18-hole Championship golf course.

 Dubai Hills Estate is a consolidated joint venture with Meraas Estates LLC.
 A total of 5,279 total units are under development.